MoGU: Mixture-of-Gaussians with Uncertainty-based Gating for Time Series Forecasting: Appendix

-\subsection{Correlation Heatmaps: Uncertainty versus Prediction Error}
+\subsubsection{Correlation Heatmaps: Uncertainty versus Prediction Error}

-Fig.~\ref{fig:heatmaps} shows correlation heatmaps discussed in Section in the main text.
-This heatmap visualizes the relationship between the Mean Absolute Error (MAE) of MoGU's predictions and its reported uncertainties (aleatoric, epistemic, and total) for a model using three iTransformer experts.
+The heatmaps in Fig.~\ref{fig:heatmaps} visualize the relationship between the Mean Absolute Error (MAE) of MoGU's predictions and its reported uncertainties (aleatoric, epistemic, and total), when using MoGU with three iTransformer experts.
+The analysis is presented per variable for each of the ETT datasets, highlighting the extent to which different uncertainty components correlate with predictive error.
+While the correlation between uncertainty and MAE varies among variables, it remains consistently positive.